jdimonaco/Time-Serie-Analysis-ARIMA/README.md

 4. Model Validation.
 5. Forecasting.
 6. Interpretation and Application.
-7. Comparison with logistic regression for relationship analysis.
+7. Comparison with linear regression as a simple benchmark for temperature-trend analysis.

 ## Results

 - The average temperature in the data is 8.49°C.
-- The ARIMA (3,1,3) model predicts temperature to rise to approximately 9.43°C by in one year.
-This indicates a 0.94°C increase from the current average of 8.49°C. This consistency across models suggests a continuation of warming trends observed in the dataset.
+- The mean temperature across the analysed dataset is 8.49°C. The ARIMA (3,1,3) model produces a forecast of approximately 9.43°C at the end of the one-year forecast horizon.
+This forecast is consistent with the broader warming trend identified in the historical series.
+However, the dataset-wide mean should not be interpreted as the temperature immediately preceding the forecast.
-- The ARIMA (3,1,3) low MSE and AIC suggest it accurately captures trends, making its predictions reliable for climate research and policy decisions.
+- Among the candidate specifications evaluated, the ARIMA (3,1,3) model produced favourable MSE and AIC results.
+These measures suggest that the model captured useful patterns in the analysed series.
+However, AIC measures relative model fit rather than guaranteeing future forecast accuracy, so the results should be interpreted alongside validation performance, residual diagnostics and forecast uncertainty.

 ## Recommendations